Showing posts with label Dzogchen. Show all posts

 I’m fascinated how in the verse on the mole in a hole we easily perceive the well known Indic metaphor of the well turtle (he finds difficulty believing what he is told about the wider world beyond his ken), while the very next verse seems to have our turtle escaping from an unspecified container.
 Could she have gotten something from Emerson?
 But for her, okay, it is quite a different idea, the turtle only tries to get away when you aren’t looking.
 Then just disappears.

 In John Steinbeck’s Grapes of Wrath, a turtle appears to be a symbol of the family’s struggle for freedom, but here the turtle is in a shirt pocket (or is he crossing the highway?) and not in any basin.
+And that family is trying to get out of the Dust Bowl where they had been trapped, rather than any metallic basin.

 From Ralph Waldo Emerson’s Natural History of Intellect: